aspi1234/z-dump/content/writeups/linux-pe-os/index.md

 showEdit= true
 +++

-Welcome this is my writeup on the _linux pe os_ labs given by Mr Guillerme I hope you will learn something new and have a great time reading it.
+Welcome this is my writeup on the _linux pe os_ labs given by [Prof Guillerme](https://www.linkedin.com/in/guillermeduvillie/) I hope you will learn something new and have a great time reading it.

+A container version of this lab can be found on [docker hub](https://hub.docker.com/r/aspi858/ccmc-linux-pe) and the files on [github](https://github.com/aspi1234/ccmc-linux-pe)

 I have organised the _impersonation_ of each **user** in the following steps :